Back to Freepik Calendar

 Mauvelous, the soft pink of new beginnings

-This Marvelous soft pink tone is a calming hue to accompany your Easter palette.
+This Marvelous soft pink tone is a calming hue to accompany your palette of pastel Easter colors.
 It has an uncanny resemblance to the color of eggshells, leading to the thought of chocolate and happiness!
-This variation of pink, like all pinks, symbolizes love, affection, and new beginnings, bringing this hue even closer to the easter spirit.
-From a designer’s perspective, this color will work well to support the rest of your color palette, offering a softer tone for those all-important details.
+This variation of pink, like all pinks, symbolizes love, affection, and new beginnings, bringing this hue even closer to the Easter spirit.
+From a designer's perspective, this color will work well to support the rest of your color palette, offering a softer tone for those all-important details.
 You can have endless fun experimenting with this Mauvelous pink as it reacts with the other colors in your Easter color palette.

 • HEX rgb(255, 227, 48)